Bret Hart: Legacy

-Other media
+Other media and post-wrestling career

 Writing

 Hart wrote a weekly column for the Calgary Sun from June 1991 until October 2004.

 Hart used his poetry skills to win over Gord Kirke to act as his legal counsel.

 On October 16, 2007, Hart's autobiography titled Hitman: My Real Life in the Cartoon World of Wrestling, was released in Canada by Random House Canada, and released in fall 2008 in the United States by Grand Central Publishing, with a U.S. book signing tour.
 Hart began writing the book in July 1999 with Marcy Engelstein, his longtime close friend and business associate.
 They did not complete the book until eight years later in September 2007 due to Hart having his stroke in 2002, among numerous other tragedies that occurred during the writing.
 Hart's chronicle is based on an audio diary that he kept for all of his years on the road in professional wrestling.

 Hart also provided the forewords to Roddy Piper's autobiography, In the Pit with Piper, Harley Race's autobiography King of the Ring and Dave Meltzer's book Tributes II: Remembering More of the Worlds Greatest Wrestlers.

+Honorary degree

+In 2018, at the age of 60, he received an honorary degree — a Bachelor of Health and Physical Education/Physical Literacy from Mount Royal University.

+Charity and business

+In 2019, he and Calgary Hitmen Team donated $16,300 to Calgary Prostate Cancer Centre.

+In February 2023, he opened Hitman's Bar in Calgary, Hart's most iconic memorabilia is displayed the bar, including the world heavyweight championship belt he won in 1992 against Ric Flair in Saskatoon, Sask.